Tring hospice is inviting residents to an iconic London landmark walk in March

 Advertisement

-On Sunday, March 26, the routes begin at the Peace Pagoda in Battersea Park.
+On March 26, the routes begin at in Battersea Park.
 The five-mile route ends at Parliament Square while the longer ten-mile route takes in 12 bridges and finishes at Tower Bridge.

 All participants will be awarded a medal on completion.
 The money raised through entry fees and sponsorship will be used to fund care and support for people with life-limiting illnesses in Buckinghamshire and Hertfordshire.